You are here

 We normally give a rating for each of our five key questions.
 We also give the service an overall rating.

 In inspections of acute hospitals, specialist mental health services and community health services, we give a rating for each of the five key questions for each of the core services we inspect.
-In inspections of GP practices, we give a rating for each of the five key questions against each of the six population groups we look at.

 Services we have not rated